 Florida Statute of Limitations for a Car Accident Settlement Claim

-According to Florida Statutes 95.11, victims have four years to file a lawsuit for vehicle accident injuries.
+According to Florida Statutes 95.11, victims have two years to file a lawsuit for vehicle accident injuries.
 The Statute of Limitations for this filing period starts on the date of the accident.

 If you don’t commence your case by the deadline, you will be statute-barred from seeking compensation in court.
 This prevents you from using a lawsuit as leverage in negotiations with the insurance company.

 How Insurance Companies Take Advantage of the Statute of Limitations to Delay Settlement